csaborio001/wordpress-docker-developer/README.md

 * Changed PHP and WordPress versions
 * Changed mailhog version to include jcalonso version which runs natively on M1 Macs* WP, PHP, Mailhog changes

+# 0.0.11

+* Included myql libraries so that it works with Shipper, WP version changes, changed default website port to 80